List of surface water sports: Boardsports

 Boardsports are sports that are played with some sort of board as the primary equipment.
 The following aquatic boardsports are those that are not towed behind a boat:

 Bodyboarding

 A bodyboard is an instrument of wave riding consisting of a small roughly rectangular piece of foam, shaped to a hydrodynamic form.
 The bodyboard is ridden predominantly lying down, (or 'prone').
 It can also be ridden in a half-standing stance (known as 'dropknee') or can even be ridden standing up.

 Flowriding

 Flowriding, also known as flowboarding, is a late-20th century alternative boardsport incorporating elements of surfing, bodyboarding, skateboarding, skimboarding, snowboarding and wakeboarding.
 Flowriding takes place on an artificial wave machine, called the FlowRider or the FlowBarrel, created by Wave Loch.

 Kite sports

 Kiteboarding

 Kiteboarding, also known as kitesurfing, and sometimes as flysurfing, involves using a power kite to pull a small surfboard with bindings.

+Jetboarding

+Jetboarding, also known as motorized surfboarding, is a type of water sport that involves riding a surfboard with electric- or petrol-powered system.
+Riders can achieve high speed to 70 km/h in a very short of period with a hand controller.

 Paddleboarding

 Paddleboarding is an activity in which a person paddles a long streamlined surfboard with their hands.
 This is done while laying or kneeling on the board.
 Paddleboards are raced throughout the world.